-- It has the ability to deal with dealing wide varieties of uploaded media files especially image files.
+- It has the ability to deal with dealing with wide varieties of uploaded media files especially image files.

-- Content management and organization is easy with interactive web interface and are organized with page tabs and associated pages, namespaces, categories tags, subpages.
+- Content management and organization is easy with an interactive web interface and are organized with page tabs and associated pages, namespaces, categories tags, subpages.

-- As its an open source web application, it is highly customizable and can be modified easily according to the need.
+- As its an open-source web application, it is highly customizable and can be modified easily according to the need.

-Here are some easy steps on how we can deploy Media Wiki with MariaDB as database management system on Fedora 22 operating system.
+Here are some easy steps on how we can deploy Media Wiki with MariaDB as a database management system on Fedora 22 operating system.

 1. Installing LAMP Stack

 First of all, we’ll gonna install LAMP Stack in our Fedora 22 installed box.
-LAMP stack is the combination of Apache Web Server, MariaDB Database Server and PHP.
+LAMP stack is the combination of Apache Web Server, MariaDB Database Server, and PHP.
 As the whole lamp stack is available on the official repository of fedora 22, we’ll gonna install it using our new package manage ie dnf package manager.
 To install it, we’ll need to open a new terminal and run the following command in it.

 # dnf install -y httpd mariadb-server mariadb php php-pear php-xml php-mysql php-intl php-pecl-apc php-gd php-mbstring ImageMagick-perl wget nano texlive php-xcache